â€śThought to result from splicing errors, circular RNA species possess no known function.â€ť Source RNA Journal 2013.

-RNA usually occurs in strands, but can also form cricular loops.
+RNA usually occurs in strands, but can also form circular loops.
 It's predominantly found in the cell's cytoplasm - i.e. outside the cell nucleus.

-It's now known that Circular RNA (circRNA) can code for proteins, but the function is still, in general, unknown.
+It's now known that Circular RNA (circRNA) can code for proteins, but in general its function are still unknown.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma

 Please be aware that no automatic translation engines are 100% accurate, and so the auto-translated content will very probably feature errors and omissions.